 A remission is when lymphoma cannot be detected in the body and there are no symptoms.
 This may also be called “no evidence of disease” or NED.

 A remission can be temporary or permanent.
-This uncertainty leads to many survivors feeling worried or anxious that the disease will come back.
+This uncertainty causes many survivors to feel worried or anxious that the disease will come back.
 While many remissions are permanent, it’s important to talk with your doctor about the possibility of the disease returning.
 Understanding the risk of recurrence and the treatment options may help you feel more prepared if the lymphoma does return.
 Learn more about coping with the fear of recurrence.

 As explained in the Stages section, if the cancer does return after a remission, it is called recurrent cancer.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).

 When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence, including whether the cancer’s stage has changed.
+Sometimes, another tissue biopsy is required to prove that the lymphoma has not changed or transformed into a more aggressive subtype.
 After testing is done, you and your doctor will talk about your treatment options.
 Treatment for recurrent NHL depends on three factors: where the cancer is, the type of treatment given previously, and the patient’s overall health.
-Often the treatment plan will include the therapies described above (such as chemotherapy, radiation therapy, immunotherapy, or stem cell transplantation), but they may be used in a different combination or given at a different pace.
+Often the treatment plan will include the therapies described above, such as chemotherapy, radiation therapy, immunotherapy, or stem cell transplantation, but they may be used in a different combination or given at a different pace.
 Your doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent cancer.